stcstores/stcadmin/reference/templates/reference/product_creation.rst

 Full description to be used in listings.

 * This is **required** for any item that will be listed online.
 It can be left blank and added to a product later if necessary.
 * Must **not** start with the title of the product.
-Doing so only makes sense on eBay as the description appears under the title on other channels and will be added automatically there.
+It will be added automatically on ebay.
 * Must **not** include information about **price** or **postage**.
 * Do **not** use abrieviations such as "L" for length as this cannot be translated for foreign listings.
 * Sentences must end with full stops.
-* Size charts can should created using tables.
 * Proper use of capitalisation is required.
 * The description can **contain** bullet points to hightlight key information but **MUST NOT** consist only of bullet ponts.